rust-lang/rfcs/text/0000-format-dynamic-fill.md

 Extending on [`std::fmt`#Fill/Alignment](https://doc.rust-lang.org/std/fmt/index.html#fillalignment):

-The value for the fill can also be provided as a [`char`](https://doc.rust-lang.org/std/primitive.char.html) in the list of parameters by adding a postfix `$` indicating that the second argument is a char specifying the fill.
+The value for the fill can also be provided as a [`char`](https://doc.rust-lang.org/std/primitive.char.html) in the list of parameters by adding a postfix `$` indicating that the *n*th or named argument is a char specifying the fill.

 Referring to an argument with the dollar syntax does not affect the “next argument” counter, so it’s usually a good idea to refer to arguments by position, or use named arguments.